Redtail surfperch: Reproduction

-Redtail surfperch (Amphistichus rhodoterus) are viviparous, a species that gives birth to live young.
+Redtail surfperch, like other surfperch, are viviparous, a species that gives birth to live young.
 Amphistichus rhodoterus are iteroparous (i.e. reproducing multiple times during their life) with females giving birth annually after reaching sexual maturity at 3 or 4 years of age.
 Females along the central Oregon coast contain fertilized eggs near the first of the year, gestate for 8 months, and give birth in August and September.
 Northern California populations of redtail surfperch have a similar reproductive schedule, except that parturition (live birth) starts in July.
 Redtail surfperch normally give birth to between three and forty young; there is a strong correlation between female size and number of young.
 In the laboratory some young may not develop fully inside the female and can be reabsorbed or born dead.
 Wild caught fish rarely contain abnormal embryos.
 Water temperature affects growth of embryos, time of birth, and size at birth, and may be related to the faster growth of females.

 Male redtail surfperch develop a distinctive permanent shortening of some anal fins rays as they mature; the shortened anal fin rays appear as a notch in profile and can be used to externally determine mature males from females and juvenile fish.